ColinFay/hordes/README.md

 )();
 ```

-Values returned by the `hordes` functions, once in NodeJS, are string values matchine the `stdout` of `Rscript`.
+Values returned by the `hordes` functions, once in NodeJS, are string values matching the `stdout` of `Rscript`.
 If you want to exchange data between R and NodeJS, use an interchangeable format (JSON, or raw string):

 ``` javascript